asarmy/kuehn_et_al_fdm/README.md

 ## Overview

-Python Implementation of the Kuehn et al. (2024) Fault Displacement Model
+Python Implementation of the Kuehn et al. (2024) Fault Displacement Model.

+The model is documented in:
+> Kuehn NM, Kottke AR, Sarmiento AC, Madugo CM and Bozorgnia Y (2024).
+A fault displacement model based on the FDHI database: *Earthquake Spectra*, Epub ahead of print, DOI: 10.1177/ToBeAssigned.

 To install the package, follow the instructions in the [Installation Guide](https://kuehn-et-al-fdm.readthedocs.io/en/latest/installation.html).